cosmic-cortex/pytorch-UNet/README.md

 - `scheduler`: learning rate scheduler for the optimizer.
 - `device`: The device on which the model and tensor should be located.
 The default device is the cpu.

 To train the model, the `.fit_dataset()` method can be used.
 For details on how to use it, see its docstring.
+To do this, you'll need to use the `unet.dataset.ImageToImage2D` dataset generator, which is described in the next section.

 ### Datasets and augmentation transforms<a name="dataset">
+For training the U-Net, simple classes for augmentations and dataset input is implemented.
+The joint augmentation transform for image and mask is implemented in `unet.dataset.JointTransform2D`.
+This transform is used by the `unet.dataset.ImageToImage2D`.
+For more details on their usage, see their corresponding docstrings.

 ## Experiments with U-Net<a name="experiments"></a>